 Lavina from Continent Hop suggests snacks to eat with your Indian Beer.

-What makes it a great snack is that in addition to being crunchy, usually peanuts, cashew nuts or almonds are added to the mix.
+What makes it a great snack for beer is that in addition to being crunchy, usually peanuts, cashew nuts or almonds are added to the mix.
 You might even find fried curry leaves, ‘shev’ – fried strips of gram flour and other additions in it, ensuring you get a burst of flavour, every time you take a bite.
-Try them and see if, for you, they’re the best snacks with beer in India.
+Try them and see if, for you, they’re the best snack with beer in India.

 Chivda tastes best with Kingfisher or a King’s which can be found only in Goa!